omisego/ios-sdk/README.md

 }
 ```

-Where `params` is a `TransactionConsumeParams` struct constructed using:
+Where `params` is a `TransactionConsumptionParams` struct constructed using:

 - `transactionRequest`: The transactionRequest obtained from the QR scanner.
 - `address`: (optional) The address from which to take the funds.
 If not specified, the current user's primary address will be used.